With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCenter For Discovery Glenview is a mental health clinic in Glenview, IL, located at 3737 Lawson Road, 60026 zip code area.
 Center For Discovery Glenview provides residential treatment.
-Center For Discovery Glenview offers cognitive behavioral therapy, group therapy and dialectical behavior therapy to children / adolescents.
+Center For Discovery Glenview offers couples/family therapy, group therapy and individual psychotherapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Additional services offered at Center For Discovery Glenview include housing services, diet and exercise counseling and family psychoeducation.
+Additional services offered at Center For Discovery Glenview include diet and exercise counseling, family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.